 Any student that is dismissed from Bristol TEC may submit a written request for a review within 3 (three) school days following the receipt of the dismissal letter.
-All requests for reviews must be forwarded to Robert Axon at Robert.Axon@ct.gov.
+All requests for reviews must be forwarded to John Ryan at john.ryan@cttech.org.
 The review process allows for a third party examination of the events leading up to the dismissal to ensure that all procedures were followed correctly.